Things to See and Do in San Francisco in a Day

 Don’t Forget to Pack These Items!

-Quick break from the itinerary to call out a few things you should pack for your one day in San Francisco.
+Quick break from the itinerary to call out a few things you should pack for a day in San Francisco.
 Here are some items you won’t want to forget.

 - San Francisco is known for high winds cutting chillingly around all those skyscrapers.
 Be prepared!

 - There are so many hills in San Francisco.
 Do not think flip-flops or high heels will suffice.
 You want a pair of walking shoes if you’re going to see as much of this city as possible in one day.

 - Love this brand.

 - You’ll be glad you have one if you want to swim in the ocean.
 The water can feel cold even in the summer months.

 - Don’t just stick in any old pair of sunglasses.
 You’ll be by water a lot during your time in San Francisco and polarized ones will help you to better focus on your surroundings without squinting.

 A Day in San Francisco’s Parks and Beaches